gridgentoo/Financial-Times-Jenkins/README.md

 You have 2 options:

 1. Checkout the pipeline syntax page.
 Go to any pipeline job & click the "Pipeline syntax".
 [Here is a link](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/diff-between-envs/pipeline-syntax/) to such page.
-    This page generates snipets that you can paste into your script.
+    This page generates snippets that you can paste into your script.
 1. Use Intellij with GDSL (see setup above).
 This might not be useful sometimes, as the parameters are maps.
 ### Recommendations